Automate UI without API: CV-Powered RPA Bots Turnkey

 pyautogui.click(x, y)

-For UI element detection, we use YOLOv8 fine-tuned on a dataset of UI components (buttons, input fields, checkboxes, dropdowns).
-Base model: Rico Dataset (66k Android UI) + custom annotation for the client's specific interface.
+For UI element detection, we use YOLOv8 (GitHub), fine-tuned on a dataset of UI components (buttons, input fields, checkboxes, dropdowns).
+The base model is the Rico Dataset (66k Android UI) plus custom annotation for the specific client interface.
+During training, we apply augmentation (brightness change, contrast, rotation) for robustness to different screenshot conditions.

-To extract text data from the screen: PaddleOCR (best balance of speed and accuracy for Cyrillic) or EasyOCR.
-Integration into the pipeline: find element → extract text from ROI (Region of Interest) → pass to processing logic.
+For extracting textual data from the screen: PaddleOCR (best speed-accuracy balance for Cyrillic) or EasyOCR.
+Integration into the flow: find element → extract text from ROI (Region of Interest) → pass to processing logic.

 import paddleocr